ESPN's 'Unrivaled Red Wings vs. Avalanche' E:60 trailer leaks and will give you goosebumps

 But in all of the moments and rivalries this town has had, few if any compare to the mid-90s-early 2000s with the Detroit Red Wings and Colorado Avalanche.

-[ How to order new Free Press book commemorating Red Wings' road to glory ]
+[ How to order new Free Press book commemorating Red Wings' 1997 Stanley Cup title ]

 The Red Wings are in the 25th anniversary from their 1997 Stanley Cup title run and on Friday, a trailer for an ESPN E:60 documentary coming this June on the rivalry between the then-Western Conference powers was released on the network's "The Point" show.